Solar power: turning up the heat

-Solar energy technology is a rapidly expanding field with many innovative solutions that strive to best harness the sun’s energy.
+Solar energy technology is a rapidly expanding field with many innovative solutions for harnessing the sun’s energy.

-Using CSP, AREVA Solar also leverages its historical expertise in thermal technology, fluid mechanics and heat transfer to best serve utility companies.
+With CSP, AREVA leverages its long-standing expertise in thermal technology, fluid mechanics and heat transfer to best serve its utility customers.

-Customers can be assured that AREVA’s Solar steam generators meet the highest quality assurance standards.
-AREVA is proud to be the first solar steam power boiler manufacturer to receive the American Society of Mechanical Engineers’ "S" Stamp Certificate of Authorization – the industry hallmark of acceptance and certification.
+AREVA’s steam generators meet the highest quality standards.
+AREVA is proud to be the first solar steam boiler manufacturer to receive the American Society of Mechanical Engineers’ "S" Stamp Certificate, the industry hallmark of acceptance and certification.

-With CLFR technology, the company is able to produce superheated steam at high temperatures and pressures, up to 400°C (750°F) and 106 bar (1535 psia), which allows us to optimize the needs of power generation and industrial steam users.
+With CLFR technology, the company is able to produce superheated steam at high temperatures and pressures of up to 550°C (1022°F) and 165 bar (2394 psia), enabling the group to optimize the power generation and industrial steam requirements of the end-user.

 Main advantages of CLFR technology:

 - The ability to generate superheated steam at high temperatures and pressures

 - Use of standard commodities available locally

 The concentrated solar thermal energy plant in Kimberlina (Bakersfield, California), is the first plant to be linked to the Californian network for 20 years.
 It depends on CLFR technology (Compact Linear Fresnel Reflection) that uses mirrors to concentrate the sun's rays and to produce steam.

 AREVA improves utilities’ energy mix either by building new CO2-free plants or by boosting the capacity of existing plants with solar generated steam.